kmherman/BioME/doc/ComponentSpec.md

     * <ins> Function:</ins> Feature that uses a dimensionality reduction algorithm to condense the data into fewer features (particularly useful for microbiome data which inherently is very sparse).
     * Input: .txt formatted test and train datasets.
     * Output: Condensed OTU formatted datasets for use in models.
     * Interactions: This component simply accepts data from the data manager.
 As the data manager ensures that data is formatted correctly, there is no need for the data pre-processor to communicate with the manager.
 This  interacts with the model fitting component by returning a cleaned and condensed dataset for the model fitting component to begin training.
+This component can also pass the same data to an optional feature analysis component.
 3. ### Model fitting
     * <ins> Function:</ins> Read in OTU data and uses it to train a variety of machine learning models to most accurately fit the data.
     * Input: OTU formatted test an train datasets (can be condensed by the Data pre-processor component)
     * Interactions: This component can be considered a set of subcomponents executing machine learning algorithms in parallel (although for practical purposes, they may be executed one afer another).
 Each subcomponent accepts a copy of the cleaned dataset from the data pre-processor and begins training a specific machine learning model.
 Each subcomponent passes its fitted model and a loss function value for the model.
-The loss function is the same across all subcomponents to better compare them.The subcomponents never interact with each other.
+The loss function is the same across all subcomponents to better compare them.
+The subcomponents never interact with each other.
 4. ### Model selector
     * <ins> Function:</ins> Trains each model (list specified by user; default: all) with the training set and calculates the accuracy using the test set.
 Returns the model with the highest accuracy and gives information on
     * Input: Training set, test set, list of models to test
     * Output: Trained models ordered by test accuracy
+    * Interactions: This component accepts loss function values from the various models.
+It selects the most accurate model based on these values, and returns the best model and loss function data to the user.
 5. ### Feature analysis
     * <ins> Function:</ins> Provides reseachers with an analysis on feature importance.
 This gives insight into which bacteria are more indicative of a disease or disease subtype.
     * Input: Combined train and test data set.
     * Output: Visual and quantitative output indicating relative importance of specific bacteria in predicting that given disease.
+    * Interactions: This optional component can accepts processed test and training data sets from the pre-processor component.
+It perfroms feature analysis and returns a report on feature importance to the user.

 ![image%20%282%29.png](attachment:image%20%282%29.png)